 1. Audit Hidden Risks: Do you have a single source of income?
 Are your insurance deductibles higher than your current liquid cash?

-2. Calculate Pre-Tax vs Post-Tax Needs: Remember that if you have to pull from a 401k or IRA in an emergency, you'll face penalties and taxes.
+2. Calculate Pre-Tax vs Post-Tax Needs: If you have to pull from a tax-deferred account in an emergency, you'll face penalties and taxes.
 Your Tier 2 fund should always be in post-tax accounts.

 3. Verify Insurance Adequacy: Ensure your life and disability insurance would actually replace your income for your dependents.